jksinton/Convert-Election-Results/README.md

 ```

 ## Disclaimer
-This product uses the election results available from Harris County Clerk but is not endorsed or certified by the Harris County Clerk.
+This product uses the election results available from the Harris County Clerk but is not endorsed or certified by the Harris County Clerk.